faranalytics/js-html-renderer/README.md

     html()(
         head()(
             title()('The Title'),
-                    // ⮴ Elements may contain text nodes or other elements. script({ src: 'script.js' })()
+                    // ⮴ The element collection may contain text nodes or other elements. script({ src: 'script.js' })()
                     // ⮴ Attributes are defined using key-value pairs.
         ),
         body()(
             main({ id: 'main-content' })(
                 br(),
-                // ⮴ Void elements lack node collection parens. p()(
+                // ⮴ Void elements lack parens for a node collection. p()(
                     $greetings // 🢤 `$greetings` is a JS Symbol.
                     // ⮴ Dynamic content may be injected wherever there is a Symbol.